Sacrificing Headcount to Pay for Salesforce

 “I chat with HubSpot multiple times a day, and I don’t ever recall waiting on an answer,” says Torin.

-HubSpot even responds when the answer isn’t exactly what Torin wants to hear—which is a level of professional service that Torin appreciates and respects.
+HubSpot even responds when the answer isn’t exactly what Torin wants to hear — which is a level of professional service that Torin appreciates and respects.

-“I always get an answer, even if it’s to say that I can’t do something the way I want to do it.
+He explains: “I always get an answer, even if it’s to say that I can’t do something the way I want to do it.
 If it’s a limitation of the feature, they let me know how other customers have gotten around it, or they suggest other products we could integrate to get what I need.
 I can’t say I’ve had a bad experience with support yet.”

 When Don and Torin get news of HubSpot developments, they wait with great anticipation, knowing they will benefit without inevitably having to pay extra.